GrossmanJoshua/bballapp/README.txt

 5)dev_appserver.py bballapp (to test)

+You can go to http://localhost:8000/ for the admin page.

+You can login at http://localhost:8080/_ah/login

 NOTE: you may need to run appcfg.py update <app directory> before step 3, if never run before....